junxit/us-congress-bills-113/metadata.md

 - 2014-07-29 — Committee on Foreign Relations.
 Reported by Senator Menendez with an amendment in the nature of a substitute and with an amended preamble.
 Without written report.
 - 2014-07-29 — Committee on Foreign Relations.
 Reported by Senator Menendez with an amendment in the nature of a substitute and with an amended preamble.
 Without written report.
 - 2014-07-29 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 495.
+- 2014-07-31 — Passed/agreed to in Senate: Resolution agreed to in Senate with an amendment and an amended preamble by Unanimous Consent.(consideration: CR 8/1/2014 S5313--5314; text as passed Senate: CR 8/1/2014 S5313-5313)
+- 2014-07-31 — Resolution agreed to in Senate with an amendment and an amended preamble by Unanimous Consent. (consideration: CR 8/1/2014 S5313--5314; text as passed Senate: CR 8/1/2014 S5313-5313)